SanliFaez/OS4Physicists/Lectures/Lecture1_OpenScienceEthos.md

     - Increasing complexity of scientific challenges
     - Five schools of Open Science
     - Current state of the open science conversation (NL, UU, Physics)
+    - The connection between open science and research integrity
     - Access to knowledge and academic emancipation
     - Community-Discipline-Employer
     - The credibility cycle and "laboratory life"